jborza/SteamTradingCardOverview/README.md

     `steamtradingcardoverview combine export.csv STC_set_data.csv`

 It generates a list of your games with available cards and current (average) worth.
+Sample:

+    "name","cards remaining","total price"
+    "12 Labours of Hercules IV: Mother Nature",1,0.06 "12 Labours of Hercules V: Kids of Hellas",4,0.20 "Grind Zones",4,0.20